 Group 12 relates to working in partnership and leveraging funding from external sources.
-This group of actions has no relationship to several of the objectives, but scores positively against most of the remaining objectives, including objectives 2 on human health, objective 9 minimising waste production and on economic objectives.
+This group of actions has no relationship to several of the objectives, but scores positively against most of the remaining objectives, including objectives 2 on human health, objective 9 minimising waste production, objective 18 on economic objectives and is likely to have some positive impact on objective 19 accessibility to services as a result of partnership authorities taking account of the needs of hard to reach groups.
 Highly positive effects are likely for objective 10 on maximising reuse, recycling and recovery, and objective 20 on public participation, ownership and responsibility.
 There is some uncertainty about how effective these actions will be as little detail is given about how the various goals will be achieved or delivered and they are dependent on securing external funding.